kobotoolbox/docs/source/deploy_form_new_project.md

-# How to Deploy a Form to Start a New Data Collection Project
+# Deploying a Form to Start a New Data Collection Project

 Once you are ready to begin starting or piloting your data collection for a particular project, click the **Deploy** button to make the form live and allow data collection to begin.